dkdndes/django-validate-xsd/README.md

 * python manage.py makemigrations
 * python manage.py runserver 0:8000

-You can regenerate a new "wadl.py" within the "webservicedocs" directory with the following command:
+You can regenerate a alternative "wadl.py" fiel within the "webservicedocs" directory with the following command:

 * pyxbgen -u po.xsd -m wadl

-Now you are able to take po.xml and add it in the admin entry and see what happens if you change the tags, etc. You find more xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)
+Now you are able to take "po.xml" and add it the contents in the admin entry. check out what happens if you change the tags, etc.

-Why wadl.xsd currently does not work I try to figure out, same with fmpl.
-The fpml has an issue with the "root" element.
-If I can beleive the google entries, that is known since 2006 and somehow they cant be ask to fix it.
-I'll update the example when I know more.
-I appritiate if you like to help.
-Its a fun subject to work with, just not a lot of examples exist.
+You find more xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)

 Have fun!